i-love-flamingo/flamingo-commerce/product/Readme.md

 The view gets the following Data passed:

 ```
+    // productViewData is used for product rendering
     productViewData struct {
+        // simple / configurable / configurable_with_variant
+        RenderContext    string
         Product          domain.BasicProduct
         VariantSelected  bool
         VariantSelection variantSelection
+        BackURL          string
     }
 ```

 ## Templatefuncs

+### getProduct

+Returns the product or nil:
+`- var product = getProduct("marketplacecode")`

+### getProductUrl

+Returns the correct url to the product:
+`getProductUrl(product)`

 ### findProducts